Consumer Medicine Information

-If you have any concerns about taking Agrylin Capsules, ask your doctor or pharmacist.
+If you have any concerns about taking AGRYLIN, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may want to read it again.

 In a disease such as "thrombocythaemia", the bone marrow produces too many of these cells, and the very large numbers of platelets in the blood can cause serious problems with blood circulation.
-By preventing too many platelets from being made, Agrylin Capsules can help prevent these problems.
+By preventing too many platelets from being made, AGRYLIN can help prevent these problems.

-Your doctor may have prescribed Agrylin Capsules for another reason.
-Ask your doctor if you have any questions about why Agrylin Capsules have been prescribed for you.
+Your doctor may have prescribed AGRYLIN for another reason.
+Ask your doctor if you have any questions about why AGRYLIN have been prescribed for you.